matthewhadley/chromedotfiles/README.md

 If there is a `default.css` file in the `chromedotfiles` directory it will be injected into *every* domain.

-If there is no specific file for a site with a subdomain, *subdomain.domain.com*, a file without the subdomain will be injected (e.g. `domain.com.js`).
+If there is no specific file for a site with a subdomain, `subdomain.domain.com`, then a file without the `subdomain` will be injected `domain.com.js`.

 ### Differences from [dotjs](https://github.com/defunkt/dotjs)